kyma-project/test-infra/docs/how-to/how-to-add-custom-secret.md

 This tutorial shows how to add and use a custom secret in the Prow pipeline.
 ## Procedure

-1. Create a new Secret in the Secret Manager.
-The Secret name should be in the following format: `<component>-<tool>-<secret-name>`.
+1. Create a new secret in the Secret Manager.
+The secret name should be in the following format: `<component>-<tool>-<secret-name>`.
 For example: `security-dashboard-github-bot-token`.
-The Secret should contain the following fields:
+The secret should contain the following fields:
    - **secret value** - the value of the secret, for example, the GitHub token.
    - **description** - the description of the secret in the **Annotations description** field.
 For example: `GitHub token for the Security dashboard Github bot`.